Education, says Jeanie Smith, is “dramatically underrepresented in our legislature.”

 She’s not alone, either.
 Across the country, teachers are stepping into the political ring.
 Some are distressed by the current state of politics in America.
 Some are sick of attacks on teachers by elected officials.
 And some are seizing the opportunity to advocate for students and families.

-Meet five teachers running for office in 2018:
+Meet eight teachers running for office in 2018:

 1. Tom Niermann